hthoft/SAFMiniProject2.0/README.md

 4. The PC program shall return an estimated processing time to the PLC via TCP/IP
 6. The PLC shall simulate the physical processing time by letting the pallet wait for the returned time.
 7. The decoded data shall be stored in a file on the PC, so that it can be analyzed later.

+## Project tasks - Revised
+1. Read the pallet RFID tag when a pallet moves to the module you are working on
+2. Send the RFID info to a PC via TCP/IP as a string
+3. The PC program shall decode the information and display the relevant information on screen during program execution
+4. The PLC shall initialize the process of drilling holes and send the starting time and date to the PC via TCP/IP.
+5. The PLC shall when the process is finished, send the ending time and date to the PC via TCP/IP.
+6. The PC program calculates the processing time and shows the relevant information on screen during program execution.
+9. The decoded data shall be stored in a file on the PC, so that it can be analyzed later.